 People don’t go to therapy, people don’t attend to what’s important; people wait for the train crash to attend to problems.
 I can tell you as a clergyman I see people come looking for their pastor, their priest, their rabbi usually when it’s – I don’t want to say it’s ever too late – but usually when there’s already been some serious offending and some serious dysfunction going on for a long time.
 People don’t want to accept the fact that they need help.
-And that’s why I believe second and third marriages have higher divorce rates because people just think, well, it was that person, something was wrong with them, and very few people are willing to admit “something is wrong with me” and “I need to fix what’s wrong with me and I need to look at my own problems, many of them even stem from childhood and I need to look at them closely and attend to those things before I keep looking for someone else being at fault.”
+And that’s why I believe second and third marriages have higher divorce rates (except for online divorce) because people just think, well, it was that person, something was wrong with them, and very few people are willing to admit “something is wrong with me” and “I need to fix what’s wrong with me and I need to look at my own problems, many of them even stem from childhood and I need to look at them closely and attend to those things before I keep looking for someone else being at fault.”

 My wife and I conduct a marriage course, and we found people are often shocked and surprised by the very elementary things that we talk about in that course.
 I think the reason for that is people don’t invest a whole lot of time in marriage prep.
 As a matter of fact, any time that the church requires people to take the course, you almost always see people roll their eyes and say “Oh wow, this is so much.”
 But you know, you go to school for four years or more to get a degree and that’s to prepare for a career.
 How much more important is this fundamental relationship in your life that we call marriage, and how much more important should it be, and why is it we don’t attend to that with the same concern and the same energy that we do to our professional matters?